csdms/babelizer/docs/source/example.rst

       --requirement="" > babel_heatc.toml

 In this call,
-the *babelizer* will also fill in default values for author name, author email, GitHub username, and license.
+the *babelizer* will also fill in default values;
+e.g., author name, author email, GitHub username, and license.

 The resulting file, :download:`babel_heatc.toml`, will look something like this: